 Friday morning (10/21) brought an early meeting with Dr. Christianson, who after confirming no spinal cord involvement or presence of cancer, persuaded Dr. Taveau to remove John's right L3/L4 disc, releasing pressure on the nerve, and to fabricate a screw-and-rod spine support system.
 The 5-hour surgery was successful but he spent the night in ICU after experiencing aspiration after surgery, resulting in pulmonary edema.

 Saturday, 10/22 brought surgery #4 to reposition a screw in the spinal cage.
 This fourth anesthesia, combined with a week of assorted and powerful narcotics essentially shut down his body functions - mental and physical - and resulted in a three-night stay in ICU.

 Chemotherapy protocol has been shared, but the start date will be delayed by three weeks to allow a healing period for the back surgery.
-Additionally, due to a degree of uncertainty with his tumor, Dr. Christianson has referred John to CSU-Denver for a needle biopsy and consultation.
+Additionally, due to a degree of uncertainty with his tumor, Dr. Christianson has referred John to UC-Denver for a needle biopsy and consultation.

 As John works on his "Bucket List" and awaits a definitive treatment plan, he is humbled and overwhelmed by the outpouring of love and support received from family and friends and we are all truly grateful for all of the prayers and offerings of help.

 Thank you for your continued prayers and support as we journey through this next battle.